onera/Cassiopee/CPlot/doc2/source/CPlot.rst

 .. py:function:: CPlot.PyTree.addRender2Zone(a, material, color, blending, meshOverlay, shaderParameters)

     Add rendering info to a zone.
 Info are added in a .RenderInfo user defined node.
-Use Render mode.
+Use Render mode in display for rendering effects.
     Exists also as in place version (_addRender2Zone) that modifies a and returns None.